marcus-grant/notes/ansible-module-bash.md

 echo "{ \"changed\": false, \"operating_system\": \"$OS\" }"
 ```

 The code is pretty simple.
-It gets the `OS` from the [coreutil](coreutils.md) command `uname`.Then the magic to make it work with [Ansible](ansible.md), it has to spit out properly formatted JSON when ansible calls it to stdout.
+It gets the `OS` from the [coreutil](coreutils.md) command `uname`.
+Then the magic to make it work with [Ansible](ansible.md),
+it has to spit out properly formatted JSON when ansible calls it to stdout.

-The JSON that [Ansible](ansible.md) expects can be of any magic variable that ansible uses, particularly `changed` is important because it determines how Ansible informs the task the state of the task running this module.
+The JSON that [Ansible](ansible.md) expects can be of any magic variable that ansible uses.
+Particularly `changed` is important because
+it determines how Ansible informs the state of the task running this module.
 Next is the ansible variable that will be output from this task, `operating_system`.
-This is custom for this module and any desired output variable can be defined for the module to be accessed by tasks later.
+This is custom for this module and
+any desired output variable can be defined for the module to be accessed by tasks later.

 ## Using the Module in Ansible